 One innovation for the new store was the Bargain Basement.
 In response to rising inflation, Langston's would buy overstocks and overruns directly from the clothing and boot manufacturers.
 This allowed Langston's to keep a large supply of items with inflation busting prices.
 The concept was so successful that the volume of sales from the basement soon matched that of the rest of the store.

 The Bargain Basement is often credited for the sustained success of the store even after many other Capitol Hill merchants left for the malls.
-The store would remain open in Capitol Hill for 35 years until 1987 when it moved to Shields Plaza at I-240 and S. Shield Blvd, where it remains open today.
+The store would remain open in Capitol Hill for 35 years until 1987 when it moved to Shields Plaza at I-240 and S. Shields Blvd, where it remained until 2017.

 Recapturing Heritage: Stockyards City